Hisma/cline-rules-workflows/README.md

 A comprehensive guide and template collection for customizing Cline's behavior through rules and workflows.
 Learn how these systems work and get started with ready-to-use templates for different project types.

+## ⚠️ Important: Prompt Injection & Toggle Usage

+**Rules inject their entire content into every prompt sent to the LLM.** This creates significant noise and token usage if you have multiple rules active simultaneously.

+### Best Practices for Rule Management

+- **Use toggles strategically** - Only activate rules you need for your current task
+- **Recommended maximum**: 1 global rule + 1 project rule active at any time
+- **Think library, not always-on** - Load many rules, but activate selectively
+- **Toggle frequently** - Turn rules on/off as your focus changes

+### Example Toggle Strategy

+- **General tasks**: Enable "collaboration-rules" global rule (recommended baseline)
+- **Starting a project**: Enable "project-setup" workflow + "collaboration-rules" rule
+- **Writing documentation**: Enable "markdown-standards" rule + "research-and-document" workflow
+- **Code review**: Enable "collaboration-rules" rule + "code-review-process" workflow
+- **Debugging**: Enable only "collaboration-rules" rule for clean collaboration

+### Recommended Baseline Rule

+**`collaboration-rules.md`** - This global rule establishes how you and Cline work together effectively.
+It's designed to be the one rule you keep enabled for most tasks, as it focuses on collaboration patterns rather than technical specifics.

 ## What Are Rules and Workflows?

 **Rules** provide persistent context to Cline about your preferences, standards, and project requirements.
-When enabled, they automatically inform every conversation.
-You can toggle individual rules on/off through the Cline UI.
+When enabled, they automatically inform every conversation. **Critical**: Use toggle switches to activate only what you need.

 **Workflows** provide step-by-step processes for complex tasks.
 They're invoked on-demand when you need to execute specific procedures.
-Like rules, individual workflows can be enabled/disabled through toggle switches in the UI.
+Like rules, individual workflows can be enabled/disabled through toggle switches.

 Both systems support **global** (all projects) and **workspace** (project-specific) scoping.